 What should you test?

-Whether your app helps users edit photos, send invoices, connect with friends or track social influence, you’ll generally need to look at four broad areas while testing your app:
+Whether your app helps users edit photos, send invoices, connect with friends or track social influence, you’ll generally need to look at four broad areas while testing your web application:

 Forms: everything from feedback surveys to creating new to-dos, to subscribing to a newsletter.
 Check that submissions work correctly and are properly connected to your database, and that all fields accept input as necessary.